ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
-- NEW: Improved LFS support, not it is possible to make an LFS file system at arbitrary positions in flash.
+- NEW: Improved LFS support, now it is possible to make an LFS file system at arbitrary positions in flash.
 - NEW: New XSNOR framework replacing the old serial_nor.
 It allows multiple device types on multiple interfaces and devices auto-detection.